nitinkc/HibernateTraining/README.md

-#Interesting Observation

-Important Annotationa
+#Important Annotations

-  - @Entity : Sets the table name in DB
+- @Entity : The class name gets Set as the table name in DB
+- @Table(name = "MyName") - Customized name.
+If not given the table name will be the name of the class

 - Renaming Annotations
-  	- @Column(name="User_Id") - resets the name of the column to User_Id in the Database
+...- @Column(name="User_Id") - resets the name of the column to User_Id in the Database

+- @Embeddable - the class that is needeed (sub)
+- @Embedded - the class where enbaddable is to be used

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable